Market Design for Capacity Sharing in Networks: Introduction

-Furthermore, we identify a particular market equilibrium such that the trip organization and payment are identical to that of a Vickery Clark Grove mechanism.
-Interestingly, this equilibrium also has the advantage of achieving the highest agent utilities among all market equilibria, and only collecting the minimum total edge prices (Theorem \ref{theorem:strategyproof}).
-We also develop a two-step polynomial-time algorithm to compute the market equilibrium.
-The design of our algorithm builds on the proofs of Theorems \ref{theorem:sp} -- \ref{theorem:strategyproof}: We first compute the equilibrium route flow capacity as the earliest arrival flow in the series-parallel network using a greedy algorithm (Algorithm \ref{alg:flow}).
-Then, we compute equilibrium groups given the route flow capacity as the Walrasian equilibrium in the equivalent economy with augmented trip functions (Algorithm \ref{alg:allocation}).
-In this algorithm, we develop an efficient way to iteratively compute the augmented trip value functions, and build on the well-known Kelso-Crawford algorithm (\cite{kelso1982job}) that exploits the gross substitutes condition provided by the homogeneous disutlities of trip sharing.
+The proof of Theorem \ref{theorem:sp} also enables a two-step polynomial-time algorithm for computing the market equilibrium, where we first compute the equilibrium route flow using a greedy algorithm (Algorithm \ref{alg:flow}), and then compute the equilibrium coalitions given the route flow capacity as the Walrasian equilibrium in the equivalent economy with augmented trip functions (Algorithm \ref{alg:allocation} in {Appendix \ref{ap:alg}}). {Several different approaches have been developed for computing Walrasian equilibrium in markets with indivisible goods and value functions that satisfy gross substitutes conditions.
+These include the original Kelso-Crawford algorithms \cite{kelso1982job}, sub-gradient based algorithms (\cite{ausubel2002ascending, parkes1999bundle}), primal-dual algorithms (\cite{de2007ascending}), ellipsoid method-based algorithm (\cite{nisan2006communication}) and combinatorial algorithms based on discrete convex analysis (\cite{murota2003application, murota1996valuated, paes2020computing})}.
+We build on the well-known Kelso-Crawford algorithm (\cite{kelso1982job}), but modify it to ensure an efficient way to iteratively compute the augmented trip value functions.

-In Section \ref{sec:multipop}, we extend our results to general networks with multiple origin-destination pairs, and agents are separated into multiple populations with different disutility of sharing trips.
-Building on Theorem \ref{theorem:sp}, we show that market equilibrium still exists if capacity prices are set on routes rather than edges, and each agent population is served in a separate sub-market.
-Practically, different sub-markets correspond to customers with different trip flexibility and sharing preferences, and can be served with different departure frequencies and by fleet of different sizes.
-Our two-step algorithms can be used to compute equilibrium in each sub-market.
-The social welfare in equilibrium depends on how the edge capacities are allocated across different sub-markets in each time step.

-We show that the optimal allocation of network capacity across different sub-markets is an NP hard problem even if the network is series-parallel (Proposition \ref{prop:hardness}).
-We formulate the socially optimal capacity allocation problem as a mixed -integer program, and develop a branch and price algorithm (Algorithm \ref{alg:branchAndPrice}).
-In each iteration of the algorithm, the polynomial-time computation of the sub-market equilibrium again builds on Theorem \ref{theorem:sp} and the fact that agents in each sub-market have identical disutilities of sharing trips.
-Finally, we apply our method to compute the trip organization and dynamic toll prices of the highway network in the San Francisco Bay area.
-Our computation results demonstrate that the market design approach can effectively set toll prices and incentivize agents with different income levels and preferences to share the road capacity by taking carpool trips with sizes ranging from 2 to 5 persons per vehicle during morning rush hours.